 Brighton Beach is famous for being a Russian enclave of the city and you can feel the influences from Russia here from the restaurants along the boardwalk and shops you’ll find on your way to or from this NYC beach.

-There are ample places to pick a spot on the sand with views of the Coney Island rides in the near distance.
-If you’re hungry you can eat at any of the restaurants on the boardwalk or visit the Brighton Beach neighborhood for more options.
+For those who love sunbathing and swimming, there are ample places to pick a spot on the sand with views of the Coney Island rides in the near distance.
+There are lifeguards on duty during peak season so you can swim safely.\

 Driving to Brighton Beach from Manhattan typically takes around 45 minutes.
 The most popular way to get there is via Ocean Pkwy.
 However, you can also take the I-278 W onto Belt Pkwy if you’re not in a hurry.